Akhtar Hussain Malik: Indo-Pakistani War of 1965

+"Operation Gibraltar was based on the assumption that guerilla attacks would trigger an uprising by the Muslim majority population of Indian-controlled Kashmir, most of whom had wanted to join Pakistan at the time of the partition of British India in 1947".

 As GOC for the 12th Infantry Division, Malik was the overall commander for Operation Grand Slam in the Second Kashmir War.
-For his successful handling of the initial phase of the operation, he was awarded the Hilal-i-Jur'at, the second highest gallantry award of the Pakistan Army.
+For his successful handling of the initial phase of the operation - in particular the great victory at the Battle of Chumb - he was awarded the Hilal-i-Jur'at, the second highest gallantry award of the Pakistan Army.

-Controversially, the command was unilaterally handed over to General Yahya Khan mid-operation, resulting in extensive delays, which were uncalled for, and eventual failure of the operation.
-The undisclosed reasons for this midway switch has made the operation an object of much speculation in Pakistan to this day.
+Controversially, the command was unilaterally handed over to then Major General Yahya Khan mid-operation, resulting in extensive delays, which were uncalled for, and eventual failure of the operation.
+The undisclosed reasons for this midway switch has made the operation an object of much speculation in Pakistan Army.
+In a letter to his brother, Lt.
+Gen. Abdul Ali Malik, Akhtar Malik bitterly highlighted the sudden change of command and inept leadership of General Yahya Khan as one of the main causes of failure.

-It is alleged that the Pakistani President Ayub Khan knew that if Malik managed to wrest Kashmir from Indian control, he would become an undoubted and admired hero in the eyes of the Pakistani Public.
-General Yahya Khan and also the fact that he was a Ahmadi Muslim, the alleged favorite of Ayub Khan, was thus introduced midway by Ayub to foil any chances of the operation's success at the hands of Malik, who Ayub Khan saw as a political and military rival.
-In a letter to his brother, Lieutenant Gen. Abdul Ali Malik, Akhtar Malik bitterly highlighted the sudden change of command and inept leadership of General Yahya Khan as one of the main causes of failure.
+No clear war winners

+Again, per BBC News, this war was inconclusive, with no clear winners:

+"Over the years, both sides have claimed victory.
+Pakistan celebrates on 6 September every year as "Defence of Pakistan Day" with a 21-gun salute and a victory parade.
+Indians meanwhile believe that their forces had the clear upper hand in the war".

 Legacy

 Qudrat Ullah Shahab, an eminent Urdu writer and civil servant had also commented on the matter, saying:

+"At a time when (Major) General Akhtar Hussain Malik was to take over Akhnoor to pave the way to take Srinagar, the capital of Kashmir, he was wrongly removed from the command, and General Yahya Khan was put in his position.
+Perhaps the aim was to deprive Pakistan success in Akhnoor, Yahya Khan accomplished this task very well."

 Zulfikar Ali Bhutto, the ninth Prime Minister and fourth President had also commented on Ayub and Yahya's intervention in the war, saying:

+"Had General Akhtar Malik not been stopped in the Chamb-Jaurian Sector, the Indian forces in Kashmir would have suffered serious reverses, but Ayub Khan wanted to make his favorite, General Yahya Khan, a hero."

 Death

 After the war, Malik was posted to an advisory commanding position for CENTO in Ankara, Turkey, where he succumbed to injuries sustained in a road accident on 22 August 1969.
-His body was brought back to Pakistan and being an Ahmadi Muslim, he was buried in a dedicated cemetery in Rabwah.
+His body was brought back to Pakistan and being an Ahmadi, he was buried in a dedicated cemetery in Rabwah.